Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 Suggested reviewers (optional)

-Authors may propose up to three potential reviewers in the cover letter at the time of submission.
-These suggestions are non-binding and serve primarily to expand the Journal’s reviewer database.
-They will not be assigned to review the submitting author’s manuscript.
+Authors may propose up to three potential reviewers in the Cover Letter at the time of submission.
+These suggestions are non-binding and serve primarily to expand the journal’s reviewer database.
+Suggested reviewers are not automatically assigned; they may be considered at the editor’s discretion after independent verification and conflict-of-interest screening.

 Suggested names must include: